Johnny Morris (American football)

-Johnny Edward Morris (born September 26, 1935) is an American former professional football player who was a halfback and wide receiver for the Chicago Bears in the National Football League (NFL).
+Johnny Edward Morris (born September 26, 1935) is an American former professional football player who was a flanker and halfback for the Chicago Bears in the National Football League (NFL).
 He spent his entire ten-year career with the Bears, and is the franchise's all-time leader in receiving yards with 5,059.
-He attended the University of California, Santa Barbara.
+He played college football for the UC Santa Barbara Gauchos.
 Morris won an NFL championship in 1963.
 In 1964, he had his best season with 93 receptions for 1,200 yards and 10 touchdowns.
+His 93 receptions set an NFL record at the time.